cosailer/4e03/README.md

 12. long press the button to sleep **[done]**
 13. in sleep state, short press button to wake **[done]**
 13. in wake state, short press button to turn on the LED light **[done]**
-14. in LED light on state, short press button to turn on the SOS light
+14. in LED light on state, short press button to turn on the SOS light [not planned]
 15. in SOS light on state, short press button to turn off LED light

 p3: the preliminary test arduino code is complete, the file is eploit_arduino.ino, compiled binary is arduino_v1.0.bin. most basic functions are implemented and are usable, but the software structure should be improved.